2009 Men's EuroHockey Nations Championship

 The 2009 Men's EuroHockey Nations Championship was the 12th edition of the EuroHockey Nations Championship, the biennial international men's field hockey championship of Europe organized by the European Hockey Federation.
-It was held in Amsterdam, Netherlands from 22 to 30 August 2009.
+It was held in the Wagener Stadium in Amstelveen, Netherlands from 22 to 30 August 2009.

 England won the tournament for the first time after defeating Germany 5–3 in the final.
 The hosts and defending champions the Netherlands secured third place after defeating Spain 6–1 in the third-place playoff.

 Qualified teams

 Results

 All times are local, CEST (UTC+2).